edleft/rsac2025/storm2372/README.md

 - roadtx.sh is the main demo script
   - runs demo.ps1 then roadtx, a little hackey in storing token files for roadtx
   - roadtx can take tokens on cmd-line but the current demo.ps1 does some hacky stuff of creating a token file for roadtx in the right format. cleanup for later
+- set USER in roadtx.sh to victim username
+- set $tenant_id in demo.ps1 to victim tenant id

+# Run
+1. Make sure roadtx is in your path
+2. Run: roadtx.sh
+3. Respond to phishing attack email (victim inbox) with authorization.
+Use new session and login with MFA.
+4. Clean up artifacts in Entra
+  - device registration (attacker-host)
+  - user > authentication methods > Windows Hello For Business

 # Storm 2372
 - Microsoft advisory